Skip to content

 export KC_ADMIN_PASSWORD=<KC_ADMIN_PASSWORD>

 After the initial deployment is done, different realms with necessary clients are created.
-The external clients are registered in Keycloak via the controller API.
-During the client registration, one also needs to provide Keycloak a certificate that is later used to authenticate the respective controllers.
+The external clients are registered in Keycloak via the transaction-service API.
+During the client registration, one also needs to provide Keycloak a certificate that is later used to authenticate the respective transaction-services.
 All this is currently done dynamically in the CI/CD pipeline (see cluster/helm/.gitlab-ci.yml & cluster/scripts).

 Keycloak administration